SparshaSaha/Highly-Flexible-Weight-Based-Keyword-Search/README.md

 A module in 100% typescript used to provide efficient client side searching.
 It uses weight based KeyWord Search to search across a given object

 # How it works
 KeyWord Search takes in a query, an array of objects and a list of search paramters.
-(Look in examples secttion for a better understanding)
+(Look in examples section for a better understanding)

 The array may contain objects of any type and it even supports nested object searching.
 (Look in examples for a better understanding)